nigelkerr/p_small_from_scratch/README.md

 echoes it back.
 Machine Me then sends an eDinner message to Machine You.

-Spec WeEatDinner is intended to observe that eDinner and assert true at that observation.
+Monitor WeEatDinner is intended to observe that eDinner and assert true at that observation.

 As of this writing, it compiles with `p compile`,